zielmicha/emacspy/README.md

 ## Building and loading

 Install Cython (`pip install cython`) and run `make`. `emacspy.so` will appear in the current directory.
-Make sure your Emacs build has loadable modules support enabled (default Ubuntu build doesn't have!):
+Make sure your Emacs build has loadable modules support enabled (default builds on some distributions don't!):

 ```
 emacs --help | grep -q module-assertions && echo OK || echo "No loadable modules support"